simonhmartin/sticcs/README.md

 `sticcs` is a method for inferring the series of genealogies along the genome, also called a [tree sequence](https://tskit.dev/tutorials/what_is.html).
 Unlike some other methods, `sticcs` **does not require phased haplotypes**, and it can work on **any ploidy level**.

 The input for `sticcs` is polarised genotype data.
-This means you either need to know the ancestral allele at each site, or you need an appropriate outgroup(s) to allow inference of the derived allele.
+This means you need to know the ancestral allele at each site, or you need an appropriate outgroup(s) to allow inference of the derived allele.

-A publication for is in preparation, but you can check out the [How it works](#How_it_works) section below to learn about the apporach.
+A publication is in preparation, but you can check out the [How it works](#How_it_works) section below to learn about the apporach.

 ### Installation

 `sticcs` requires [`cyvcf2`](https://github.com/brentp/cyvcf2) and [`numpy`](https://numpy.org/).
-If these are not already installed, they will be downloaded and installed wehn you run the install command.
+If these are not already installed, they will be downloaded and installed when you run the install command.

 If you would like to export tree sequence objects from [`tskit`](https://tskit.dev/tskit/docs/stable/introduction.html), you will also need to install `tskit` yourself before running `sticcs`.
+Then install `sticcs`:

 ```bash
 git clone https://github.com/simonhmartin/sticcs.git